Python3pkg/ANSYScdb/README.rst

   from ANSYScdb import Tests

-  # Load and hexahedral beam
+  # Load a hexahedral beam from a cdb
   Tests.Load.HexBeam() # returns a cdb object

-  # Load and display a hexahedral beam
+  # Load and display the same beam
   Tests.Display.HexBeam() # returns a cdb object